 Physical Disk\Avg.
 Disk Writes/sec were showing latency values over 50ms.
 I thought it could be a SAN issue.

 "What else do you know?
 Have you checked the wait statistics?"

-Monitor wait stats without lifting a finger, with the SQL DBA Bundle.
+Monitor wait stats without lifting a finger, with SQL Monitor.

 Grant paced the room, a frown like thunder.
 "What else do you know?
 Have you checked the wait statistics?"
 He eyed Steve meaningfully.
 "Run the

 The laptop spewed the results reluctantly onto the screen.

 PAGEIOLATCH_SH waits, sitting pretty at the head of the line.
 That's delays in obtaining a latch for a buffer page because of delays getting the page from disk…"